michael-andreuzza/astromax/README.md

 ## License

 This template is open-source software licensed under the [GPL-3.0 license](https://opensource.org/licenses/GPL-3.0).
 Feel free to fork, modify, and use it in your projects.
+## Before using this template publicly, please ensure you remove my name and any links associated with me from the website.

 ## This template is using Tailwind CSS V4

 Now we are using only a CSS file.
 It's called `global.css` and it's located in the src/styles folder.
 Now we are eimporting Tailwind CSS on the same file instead of using the `tailwind.config.cjs` file.
 Like this: